EDUCATIONAL DEVELOPMENT & SCHOLARSHIPS

 Each year, the Contra Costa Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated awards scholarships to graduating high school students, residing in Contra Costa County who have demonstrated a significant level of academic success, social awareness and community involvement.
 Our goal is to provide financial assistance to young, college-bound African American students in their quest towards continuing their education at the post-secondary level.

-Our scholarship program is funded through various community service projects and fundraising activities, which allows Contra Costa Alumnae Chapter to offer qualified recipients with a $1,000 scholarship upon acceptance as a full-time student to an accredited four-year college/university.
+Our scholarship program is funded through various community service projects and fundraising activities, which allows Contra Costa Alumnae Chapter to offer qualified recipients with a scholarship up to $1,000 upon acceptance as a full-time student to an accredited four-year college/university.

 The Scholarship Committee, comprised of members of our organization, evaluates each candidate based on academic achievement, community service, a written essay and letters of recommendation.
 Applicants are encouraged to express their personal experiences that have shaped their lives and future educational or career goals.